Pirates vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have failed to cover the runline in any of their previous 10 games (one of those games had a spread).
+- The Pirates have not covered the runline in any of their previous 10 contests (one of those games had a runline).

 Discover More About This Game